Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  DECAY_HEAT <type_string>

   This sub-block defines the heat source term from radioactive decay, which is obtained from a time-dependent lookup table.
 The types of decay heat treatment include TOTAL, ADDITIONAL, and CYCLIC.
-When a criticality event is active, the criticality source term is assumed to account for decay heat, so this term is ignored.
+When a criticality event is active, the criticality source term is assumed to account for decay heat and this data is ignored.

   DATASET <file_string>